aquila57/RUCRC---RANDU_CRC-Random-Number-Generator/README.md

 and a Bays-Durham shuffle.

-The period length of the standard RANDU random number generator is 2^31 generations.
+The period length of the standard RANDU random number generator is 2^30 generations.
 The period length of a 32-bit CRC is 2^32 generations.
 With the Bays-Durham shuffle, the period length of rucrc approximates 1.2 * 10^61036 generations.

 The RANDU random number generator is very weak, and its period length quite short.
 RANDU fails the visual 3D test badly.
-However, combined with a 32-bit CRC and the Bays-Durham shuffle, rucrc passes the dieharder test as well as taus2 and the Mersenne Twister 19937.
-It performs as fast as the Mersenne Twister.
+However, combined with a 32-bit CRC and the Bays-Durham shuffle, rucrc passes the dieharder test, as well as taus2 and the Mersenne Twister 19937 do.
+It performs as fast as the Mersenne Twister 19937.

 The tests in this repository go beyond the dieharder suite of tests.
 In this repository, there are visual tests, not